isomerpages/govtech-gobusiness-main/_covid-faqs/for-sector-specific-queries/marriage-solemnizations-and-receptions.md

   - title: What would exempt me/my guests from PET?
     content: |
       Please refer to MOH’s guidelines at <go.gov.sg/pet>{:target="_blank"} on individuals who are exempt from PET and acceptable exemption notices that must be shown to the wedding organiser to be allowed entry.
+Wedding organisers will have to check-in attendees for events requiring PET.
+PET status of the attendee is verified as part of SafeEntry check-in.
+Please refer to the Event Organiser’s/Relevant Enterprises’ Guide to PET [here](https://go.gov.sg/pet){:target="_blank"} for further details.

   - title: What is considered an acceptable proof of test result for the bride and groom and wedding reception attendees?
     content: |